Probing displaced (dark)photons from low reheating freeze-in at the LHC: Model

 where $\Delta m^2_{\phi\gamma'}=m^2_\phi-m^2_{\gamma'}$ is compared to a benchmark value for $m_{\gamma'}=10$~GeV and $m_{\phi}=60$~GeV.
 In order to illustrate this result, we show in figure~\ref{fig:parameter_space} values of $c\,\tau_\phi$ in the $g_D-m_\phi$ plane.
 The curves correspond to $c\,\tau_\phi=0.01,\,1,\,100$~ m, with vanishing values of $m_{\gamma'}$ (solid lines), or equal to $m_{\phi}-15$~GeV (dashed lines).
 As discussed in section~\ref{sec:pheno}, the displaced photon search is most sensitive to LLP displacements around $c \, \tau_\phi \approx 1$~m.
 Therefore, the figure suggests that the relevant parameter space lies within $g_D \sim 10^{-10}$ –- $10^{-9}$~GeV$^{-1}$.
 Notice that, due to the $ Z \phi \gamma'$ interaction induced by the dark photon portal in eq.~(\ref{eq:portal}), the $g_D$ coupling is constrained by LEP measurements of the $Z$ boson invisible width and $Z \to \gamma + {\rm inv.}$, depending on whether the pseudo-scalar decays outside the detector or not.
 In~\cite{Jodlowski:2024lab} the bound from LEP (in the $m_{\gamma'} \ll m_{\phi}\lesssim 60$~GeV limit) is found to require $g_D \lesssim 10^{-4}$~GeV$^{-1}$, far above our target scenario.

 In contrast, the partial width for the decay $h\to\phi\phi$ is:

 Since a relatively large branching ratio is desirable to produce a sufficient number of scalars at the LHC, this typically calls for a sizable Higgs portal coupling, i.e., $\mathcal{O}(10^{-5}) \lesssim \lambda_{HS} \lesssim \mathcal{O}(1)$.
-To simultaneously achieve a sizable $\phi$ pair-production cross section from Higgs decays, ensure that $\phi$ behaves as a long-lived particle (LLP) decaying within the inner detectors of the LHC, and maximize the sensitivity of non-pointing photon searches, we identify a compact region of parameter space that satisfies these key conditions: \begin{itemize} \item $m_{\gamma'}\sim 1 ~{\rm{GeV}} \ll m_{\phi} \lesssim m_h/2$\, \item $10^{-11}$ GeV$^{-1}$ $\leq g_D \leq 10^{-9}$ GeV$^{-1}$\, \item $10^{-5} \lesssim \lambda_{HS} \lesssim 10^{-1}$ \end{itemize} Having determined the parameter space to be studied based on collider phenomenology, we now turn to describe the specific DM production mechanisms for the dark photon and the pseudo-scalar particle.
+To simultaneously achieve a sizable $\phi$ pair-production cross section from Higgs decays, ensure that $\phi$ behaves as a long-lived particle (LLP) decaying within the inner detectors of the LHC, and maximize the sensitivity of non-pointing photon searches, we identify a compact region of parameter space that satisfies these key conditions: \begin{itemize} \item $m_{\gamma'}\sim 1 ~{\rm{GeV}} \ll m_{\phi} \lesssim m_h/2$\, \item $10^{-11}$ GeV$^{-1}$ $\leq g_D \leq 10^{-9}$ GeV$^{-1}$\, \item $10^{-5} \lesssim \lambda_{HS} \lesssim 10^{-1}$ \end{itemize} Regarding the values of $\lambda_{HS}$, some regions are subject to existing constraints from Higgs data, which we will discuss in section \ref{sec:pheno}.
+Nonetheless, we include this broader range in section \ref{sec:relic}, for illustrative purposes.
+Concerning the coupling $g_D$ our target parameter space remains unexplored in the mass range we propose to scan.
+On the other hand, stronger constraints apply in the sub-MeV range (e.g. \cite{Arias:2020tzl, Hook:2023smg}).

+Having determined the parameter space to be studied based on collider phenomenology, we now turn to describe the specific DM production mechanisms for the dark photon and the pseudo-scalar particle.